pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

   - Elixir
 ---

+{{< alert "secondary" >}}
+The short answer if we should always use tail recursion is the dreaded ... it depends.
+{{< /alert >}}

-While trying to implement my own version of `map` for an Exercism exercise, I've come across a doubt that should trouble the Elixir newbie.
+While trying to implement my version of `map` for an Exercism exercise, I've come across a doubt that should trouble the Elixir newbie.

 ![](https://media.giphy.com/media/YcFOfbeTcHtVS/giphy.gif)